daisy/pipeline/modules/scripts/html-to-pef/src/main/resources/css/tables.md

 - `$total-height`: the total height (in number of braille cells) of the table.
 - `$min-block-width`: the width (in number of braille cells) of the narrowest block within the table, typically a table cell.

+## `$duplicate-tables-with-class` and `$classes-for-table-duplicates` variables

+Set `$duplicate-tables-with-class` to duplicate all tables with that class.
+If the value is the empty string, all tables without a class attribute are duplicated.
+The `$classes-for-table-duplicates` variable determines how many copies are made and which classes are added.
+The value must be a space separated list of class names.
+As many copies are made as there are items in the list.
+The first class is added to the first copy, etc. At least two items are required.
+A `.` may be used to separate classes if multiple classes need to be added to a single copy.

+This feature is useful for trying out different table layouts before deciding which layout to use for which table.

+Note that the variables must be set *before* the `@import` rule in order to have effect.